Brought to you by The Foundation for Prevention and Dr. Irving A. Cohen

 Its very name is one reason that may be under-diagnosed.
 Although multiple large cysts on a woman's ovaries are considered common in this disorder, they are all only a small part of this complex inflammatory syndrome.
 It is more sensible to think of this problem as part of the continuum of type 2 diabetes, along with pre-diabetes and the metabolic syndrome.
 The problem begins with a high dietary intake (usually of carbohydrates, especially sugar).
 That intake causes a woman's body to create extra insulin to maintain a normal sugar level.
 Over time, that extra insulin causes insulin resistance.
 The result is inflammation which can affect her ovaries.
 This can cause both multiple cysts and a hormone imbalance.

 Both men and women need a combination of male and female hormones, but in a different balance that is appropriate for their sex.
 If a woman has too much of the male hormone testosterone, she may develop unwanted facial hair, excessive acne, and perhaps a husky voice.
 Her cycle may become irregular, painful, or even stop completely.
 She may find herself infertile.

 If your PCOS has been diagnosed, there may still be confusion about how it should be treated.
-Some treatment is aimed at symptoms, such as acne treatment, facial hair removal, ovarian surgery, and hormonal treatment with birth control pills or fertility drugs.
+Some treatments are aimed at symptoms, such as acne treatment, facial hair removal, ovarian surgery, and hormonal treatment with birth control pills or fertility drugs.
 These all help with the specific problems caused by PCOS, but not the underlying cause.
-Metformin, a drug that is commonly prescribed for diabetes, does moderate insulin resistance, but should not replace dietary change.
-Weight loss is a standard recommendation, but it is actually the dietary change itself, not your exact weight that you will benefit from.
-In other words, change begins when you start to diet, not once you reach some arbitrary weight goal.
+Metformin, a diabetes drug is sometimes prescribed for PCOS.
+Metformin attacks the insulin resistance, but it still does not get to the root of the problem.
+None of those treatments can do that, except for dietary change.